MarkusRabe/cadet/README.md

 ```

 This indicates that the formula is satsifiable (i.e. true, as we consider only closed formulas).
-Internally CADET constructs a function assigning a value to y for every assignment to x1 and x2.
-For many applications (circuit repair, safety games, LTL synthesis, ...) we are interested in the function that CADET computed, as it can represent a circuit or strategy.
-With the command line argument `-c <filename>` CADET outputs this function as an AIGER circuit:
+To prove formulas true CADET constructs a function assigning a value to y for every assignment to x1 and x2 (a _Skolem function_).
+For many applications, such as circuit repair, safety games, and [strategy extraction for LTL synthesis](https://www.react.uni-saarland.de/publications/FFT17.html) we are interested in the function that CADET computed as it represents the solution of the encoded problem.
+With the command line argument `-c <filename>` CADET outputs this function as an [AIGER](fmv.jku.at/aiger/) circuit:

 ```bash
 $ ./cadet -c result.aig formula.qdimacs